A Seahorse in the Sound

 Do you want to know how we found the Seahorse?

 In both instances, the animals were seen swimming on calm days when naturalists or visitors were observing nature while remaining still and quiet.
 There are so many animals you can see this way, especially when not disturbing the water with nets.
-If you see anything new, snap a photo and show us on your next visit to the Seaside Center, or tag our Instagram (@brucemuesuemseasidecenter)!
+If you see anything new, snap a photo and show us on your next visit to the Seaside Center, or tag our Instagram (@brucemusuemseasidecenter)!
 Your animal discovery may be the topic of our next blog post!

 P. Anibal, 2024 Seaside Center Naturalist